maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

   - A CentOS-compatible distribution like RockyLinux/AlmaLinux 8 or newer.
 RockyLinux is used for testing
 - Supported architectures: amd64, arm64
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent
-- This role requires `expect` to answer some interactive prompts.
-It will automatically install `expect` if it is not present

 ## Role Variables